crs4/life_monitor/restish-cli.md

-# Life Monitor CLI
+# LifeMonitor CLI

-You can use Life Monitor from the command line with the [restish](https://rest.sh/#/guide?id=guide) client for openAPIs.
+You can use LifeMonitor from the command line with the [restish](https://rest.sh/#/guide?id=guide) client for openAPIs.
 Follow this documentation to walk you through the steps to get you going.